seangirard/supper/_posts/2014-01-06-coconut-tumeric-rice.md

 Add the water and coconut milk, bring to a boil, cover and reduce the heat to low

-Simmer until the rice is tender and the liquid is absorbed, about 15 to 20 minutes
+Simmer until the rice is tender and the liquid is absorbed, about 20 minutes